Understanding Purchased Life Annuities (PLAs) and their benefits for people with savings

 2. Tax Efficiency: The income from a PLA is divided into two parts: a non-taxable return of capital and taxable interest.
 Typically, the capital component is larger for annuitants who are older when the PLA is purchased.

-3. Personalisation: PLAs offer various options such as value protection, guaranteed periods, inflation protection and provisions for such as value (capital) protection, guaranteed periods, and inflation protection.
+3. Personalisation: PLA's offer various options such as value protection, guaranteed periods and inflation protection.
 A joint life PLA will provide income to the policyholder/s for as long as either annuitant is alive.

 How PLAs work

-When your cliemt purchases a PLA, they pay a lump sum to a product provider, in return they'll receive regular income payments at a frequency of their choosing (monthly, quarterly, half yeary or annually).
-The income is guaranteed for life or for a specific term.
-Once the PLA is set up and the cooling-off period has expired, it cannot be changed or surrendered.
+When your client purchases a PLA, they pay a lump sum to a product provider, in return they'll receive regular income payments at a frequency of their choosing (monthly, quarterly, half yearly or annually).
+The income is guaranteed for life.
+Once the PLA is set up and the cancellation period has expired, it cannot be changed or surrendered.

 Uses of PLAs